-The School of Engineering has signed an articulation agreement with the Connecticut College of Technology embracing the twelve community colleges in Connecticut.
-Under this agreement, degree completion by graduates of community colleges with an engineering associate's degree is greatly facilitated at Fairfield University.
-Bridge courses to facilitate transfer, and some financial aid, are also offered by the School of Engineering.
+The School of Engineering has articulation agreements with the Connecticut College of Technology embracing the 12 community colleges in Connecticut.
+Under this agreement, the B.S. degree completion by graduates of community colleges with an engineering associate's degree is greatly facilitated at Fairfield University.
+Bridge courses to facilitate transfer, and some financial aid to transfers from community colleges, are also offered by the School of Engineering.